howard8888/workspace/README.md

 * **Stop-on-pop (default):** return when a goal binding is **popped** from the frontier.

 * **Stop-on-discovery:** return as soon as a goal binding is **enqueued**.
-  Both yield shortest paths in unweighted graphs; stop-on-pop tends to produce cleaner logs because the pop order matches the BFS layers.
+  Both yield shortest paths in unweighted graphs, stop-on-pop tends to produce cleaner logs because the pop order matches the BFS layers.

 ##### Frontier semantics (one line mental model)

 The frontier is the **FIFO queue of discovered-but-not-expanded nodes**.
-A node is marked “discovered” at **enqueue time**; never enqueue a discovered node again.
+A node is marked “discovered” at **enqueue time**, never enqueue a discovered node again.
 This invariant prevents cycles from causing duplicates.

 ##### Path presentation